 A study from 2008 that observed more than 2,700 babies and their parents found that these babies were twice as likely to sleep when they were in a rear-facing stroller.
 Some attribute this to luck, while others believe it’s because infants feel safer and more relaxed when looking at a familiar face so they more easily fall asleep.

-You Benefit While Your Baby Faces Forward in a Stroller
+You Benefit When Your Baby Faces You in a Stroller

 Easily monitor your baby.